Skip to main content

 Provide storage

-A database needs a persistent storage to store its data to.
-Add a storage property to your pergola.yaml and make sure to mount the volume to the path your database uses to store data.
+A database needs a persistent storage to store its data.
+Add a storage property to your pergola.yaml and make sure to mount the volume to the path your database uses to store its data.

 [...]